 Premier League, EFL, Scottish football: Ups, downs & European qualification

-BBC Sport outlines the battles for promotion and relegation - and the race for European qualification - in England and Scotland.
+BBC Sport outlines promotion and relegation - and the race for European qualification - in England and Scotland for 2018-19.

 Recent promotions, relegations, titles & qualifications

 Four teams qualify automatically for next season's Champions League group stage - champions Manchester City, runners-up Liverpool, along with Chelsea and Tottenham Hotspur.
 Chelsea's victory over Arsenal in the Europa League final means there will not be an extra team in the Champions League.

 Fifth-placed Arsenal will enter the Europa League at the group stage.
 With Manchester City having won the Carabao Cup and FA Cup, those Europa places revert to the league, so sixth-placed Manchester United will enter with Arsenal at the group stage, with seventh-placed Wolverhampton Wanderers entering at the second qualifying round.